-Mary Angley (she/they) is an emerging theatre-maker and a recent graduate from the Victorian College of the Arts’ Master of Directing program.
-She is currently working on Kaurna land.
-A child of The Internet, in her practice she reveres the unique properties of both live and digital performance.
-Mary cut her directorial teeth working with Symposium Productions and The Raw Shakespeare Project.
+Mary Angley (she/they) is an award-winning theatremaker and a recent graduate from the Victorian College of the Arts’ Master of Directing program.
+A child of The Internet, in her work she reveres the unique properties of both live and digital performance.
+Her practice spans writing, directing, dramaturgy, and performance, with sporadic forays into design.
 She received First Class Honours from Flinders University for her practice-led research project: an immersive adaptation of Timon of Athens.
 For her Masters Showcase, she developed a new work, Hedda GablerGablerGabler, exploring how game-play can be used to disrupt gender biases in the theatrical canon.
-After graduating, she created LEAR: A Livestream, a durational, digital performance exploring notions of artistry, privilege, and productivity in the age of Covid-19.
-In 2019, she created Paper Mouth Theatre as a forum for bringing together emerging creatives to work on experimental projects within a Queer, Feminist framework.
+After graduating, she created Paper Mouth Theatre as a forum for bringing together emerging creatives to work on experimental projects within a Queer, Feminist framework.

 Mary has interned with the Melbourne Theatre Company and with live art collective, Field Theory.
-Her work has received support from The Helpmann Academy, Carclew, Splash Adelaide, Science Gallery, and La Mama Theatre.
+Her work has received support from The Helpmann Academy, Carclew, Arts SA, RUMPUS, The Mill, Science Gallery, Gasworks, La Mama, and Fringes Adelaide, Sydney, and Melbourne.

 Her full CV can be accessed via the link below: